Easy Chicken Noodle Soup

 Instructions

-5. Make-Ahead/Freezer-Friendly Instructions: The soup can be made through step 3 (up until adding the noodles), and refrigerated for up to 3 days.
-Keep the chicken in a separate container in the fridge, and add to the soup before serving.
+Make-Ahead/Freezing Instructions: The soup can be made through step 3 (up until adding the noodles), and refrigerated for up to 3 days or frozen for 3 months.
+Store the chicken in a separate container, and add to the soup before serving.
 When ready to serve, bring the soup to a boil on the stovetop.
 Add the noodles and proceed with the recipe.
 If you don’t plan to serve the soup all at once, you can boil the noodles separately and keep them separate from the broth, then simply add them as needed when serving.
-You can also freeze the soup for up to 3 months.

 Nutrition Information